UCSB-AMPLab/telar-docs/index.md

 **A minimal computing framework for creating visual narrative exhibitions with IIIF images and scrollytelling.**

 {: .beta }
-> **Beta Release - v0.3.1-beta**
+> **Beta Release - v0.3.2-beta**
-> This patch release fixes critical bugs with image and thumbnail loading.
-Version 0.3.0-beta introduced comprehensive error messaging, Google Sheets integration, and improved copy functionality for IIIF coordinates.
+> This release adds image sizing syntax for panel markdown and customizable index page.
+Version 0.3.1-beta fixed critical bugs with image and thumbnail loading.
+Version 0.3.0-beta introduced comprehensive error messaging and Google Sheets integration.

 ## What is Telar?